ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 {{ model }} is an Ocean Sea-Ice model.
 More information is available in the [{{ model }} overview](https://access-hive.org.au/models/configurations/access-om/#access-om2).

+The instructions below outline how to run the model using ACCESS-NRI's software deployment pipeline, specifically designed to run on the [National Computating Infrastructure's (NCI's)](https://nci.org.au/about-us/who-we-are) Gadi supercomputer.

 If you are unsure whether {{ model }} is the right choice for your experiment, take a look at the overview of [ACCESS Models](https://access-hive.org.au/models).

 All Model configurations are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1")![CC icon](https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1){: style="height:1em;margin-left:0.2em;vertical-align:text-top;"}![BY icon](https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1){: style="height:1em;margin-left:0.2em;vertical-align:text-top;"} and available on [ACCESS-NRI GitHub](https://github.com/ACCESS-NRI/access-om2-configs).